owncloud-archive/documentation/admin_manual/installation/selinux_configuration.rst

 When you have SELinux enabled on your Linux distribution, you may run into permissions problems after a new ownCloud installation, and see ``permission denied`` errors in your ownCloud logs.

+When you are testing ownCloud or troubleshooting,

 The following settings should work for most SELinux systems that use the default distro profiles.
 Run these commands as root, and remember to adjust the filepaths